Before I stepped foot in an office full of budding startups, I had no idea that startup methodologies even existed.

 - Customer collaboration over rigid contracts – frequently use customer feedback to inform what you’re creating and ensure they get maximum value from your business.

-- Responding to change over following a plan – don’t get stuck in planning.
+- Responding to change over following a business continuity plan – don’t get stuck in planning.
 Start doing and adjust as you go.

 Something I learnt from the Agile Innovation methodology that has served me incredibly well throughout starting and growing my own business, is the Kanban planning process and working in sprints.